 How do you make hand sanitizer?

 Yes, it is easier than you think to make homemade hand sanitizer.
-If you don’t like store bought hand sanitizer or can’t find it you can make your own.
+If you don’t like store-bought hand sanitizer or can’t find it you can make your own.
+You only need a few ingredients 91% isopropyl alcohol and aloe vera gel.
+Add in essential oils if you like.

 Hand Sanitizer Recipe